irfanhakim-as/charts/mika/flex/README.md

 > [!NOTE]
 > The following configuration recommendations might not be the default settings for this chart but are **highly recommended**.
 Please carefully consider them before configuring your installation.

+1. Choose between enabling Plex, Jellyfin, or neither, should you choose to deploy one or both of these streaming services externally.

+   - To enable Plex, set `plex.enabled: true` in the chart values file.

+   - To enable Jellyfin, set `jellyfin.enabled: true` in the chart values file.

+   - To disable both Plex and Jellyfin, set `plex.enabled: false` and `jellyfin.enabled: false` in the chart values file.

-1. Disable qBittorrent and use an external qBittorrent server.
+2. Disable qBittorrent and use an external qBittorrent server.

    - Set up an external qBittorrent server.
 Refer to [this](https://github.com/qbittorrent/qBittorrent/wiki/Running-qBittorrent-without-X-server-(WebUI-only,-systemd-service-set-up,-Ubuntu-15.04-or-newer)) guide on how to do so.